Skip to content

 Vans UltraRange EXO Pros

-I think the biggest pro with this model is its overall comfort.
-This model utilizes Vans’ co-molded UltraCush® Lite Midsole which provides this shoe with a responsive surface to walk, jump, and train on.
+I think the biggest pro of this model is its overall comfort.
+It utilizes Vans’ co-molded UltraCush® Lite Midsole, which provides a responsive surface for walking, jumping, and training.

-Whether you’re walking longer distances or cross-training casually, this model does a great job at providing you with a lightweight responsive midsole.
-This model will work best for recreational training settings where you’re not going super heavy with your weights.
+Whether you’re walking longer distances or cross-training casually, this model provides a lightweight, responsive midsole.
+It will work best for recreational training settings where you’re not going super heavy with your weights.

 This is a nice perk for those that love the streetwear appeal of Vans and want a Vans shoe to do some casual training in.
 I found this model to be comfortable for all-day wear and walking, so if you want this shoe for working a job where you’re on your feet all day, then these could be worth looking into.